AnishDe12020/100-days-of-code/log.md

 **Thoughts:** Been a long day, still need to finish up the article for the Hashnode x Netlify Hackathon, will do it by 23:59 pm UTC, February 28th

+### Day 7: 1st March, 2022, Tuesday

+**Today's Progress**: Blogged my side project and submitted it to the Hashnode x Netlify hackathon.
+Also learned the basics of go and got 2 cli ideas in mind.

+**Thoughts:** Enjoyed the day, chilled a bit, school starts tomorrow.